 - (f) MGN deleted, destroyed or otherwise spoliated masses of documents including emails relating to the period of these activities, despite the complaints of wrongdoing, and/or failed to take proper steps to preserve such documents, including safely preserving hard drives of MGN computers used during this time period as required by the Leveson Inquiry so that they could be searched, if necessary, for relevant material relating to MGN's journalistic and editorial practices and compliance with the law. - (g) During the course of this litigation, MGN has repeatedly sought to avoid providing generic disclosure which would demonstrate the true extent of its wrongdoing, and in particular invoices and contributor payments from the full list of private investigators it used.
 By way of example, the Claimants will contend that by only admitting to the use of four unlawful PIs in late 2014 during the first round of the litigation, MGN sought to give the (false) impression that this was the totality of private investigative work commissioned by MGN during the period they covered.
 The Claimants will refer to the fact that MGN chose not to admit even to those private investigators identified by Mr Vickers and Mr Vaghela and confidentially provided to the Leveson Inquiry, (such as Jonathan Stafford, Newsreel, JJ services, Hogan, BDI and Global). - 93.
-As set out in paragraphs 10 to 91 above, the Legal Department and/or Board k new that these unlawful activities were habitual and widespread in MGN at the time but chose not to stop them or to take proper steps to investigate the full extent of this wrongdoing.
+As set out in paragraphs 10 to 91 above, the Legal Department and Board knew that these unlawful activities were habitual and widespread in MGN at the time but chose not to stop them or to take proper steps to investigate the full extent of this wrongdoing.
 Instead, MGN took active steps to conceal its wrongdoing. - 94.
 This included deliberately settling legal claims or complaints which might otherwise reveal the unlawful activities being carried out by MGN journalists or senior editorial staff, such as those brought by Prince Michael of Kent in 1999, by Amanda Holden and Les Dennis in 2001, by the Beckhams in 2005 and by Garry Flitcroft in 2013. - 95.
 Further, as referred to in paragraphs 62 to 73 above, following its Legal Department (in particular Mr Partington) concluding that Mr Brown's evidence of widespread phone hacking and other unlawful activities was accurate (as it has since proved to be in this litigation) and therefore highly damaging to MGN, MGN decided to settle his Employment Tribunal claim and to pay him compensation, despite the obvious weakness of the claim itself.
 MGN insisted on the inclusion of a confidentiality clause preventing Mr Brown from publicly revealing these activities so as to conceal them from the public.
+It is to be inferred that the Board also knew of Mr Brown's evidence of widespread phone hacking and other unlawful activities, particularly in light of the "no surprises rule" that operated between Mr Partington and Mr Vickers.